 Want to get a jump start on your budgeting instead of beginning with a blank slate?
-(Not that there's anything wrong with that...)
+(Not that there's anything wrong with that!)
 Auto-Assign makes budgeting simple and fast.
-It's not a one-size-fits all technique, either: there are several different options.
-You can use the approach that best fits your unique budgeting needs.
+It's not a one-size-fits-all button, either—you'll choose the approach that best fits your unique budgeting needs.

 In the Budget, you’ll see the Auto-Assign options in the Inspector (what we call the light blue sidebar to the right of your budget).
-You'll also notice the Auto-Assign button next to Ready to Assign at the top of your budget.
+You'll also notice the Assign button next to Ready to Assign at the top of your budget, which has an Auto-Assign tab.

 What To Expect